CAVEconnectome/CAVEclient/docs/guide/l2cache.rst

     total_area_um2=l2df.area_nm2.sum()/(1000*1000)
     total_volume_um3 = l2df.size_nm3.sum()/(1000*1000*1000)

 By utilizing the bounds argument of get_leaves, you can also do simple spatially restricted analysis of objects.
 In fact, because you have data on each level2 node individually, you can segregate the neuron using any labelling of its topology.

 Skeletonization
 ~~~~~~~~~~~~~~~
 Level 2 nodes have 'cross chunk' edges within the chunkedgraph which represent what level 2 nodes that object is locally connected to.
 This forms a graph between the level 2 nodes of the object that can be retreived using the chunkedgraph function :func:`~caveclient.chunkedgraph.ChunkedGraphClientV1.level2_chunk_graph`.
 This graph represents a topological representation of the neuron at the resolution of individual chunks, and is gaurunteed to be fully connected, unlike a voxel or mesh representation of the neuron which can have gaps where there are defects in the segmentation volume or incorrectly inferred edges at self contact locations.

-The level 2 graph can be turned into a skeleton representation of a neuron using a graph based TEASAR like algorithm as described for skeletonizing meshes in this documentation ``https://meshparty.readthedocs.io/en/latest/guide/skeletons.html``.
-There is an implementation of this approach that utilizes the chunkedgraph and the L2cache if available here ``https://github.com/AllenInstitute/pcg_skel`` and on pypi as ``pcg-skel``.
+The level 2 graph can be turned into a skeleton representation of a neuron using a graph based TEASAR like algorithm as described for skeletonizing meshes in this `MeshParty Documentation <https://meshparty.readthedocs.io/en/latest/guide/skeletons.html>`_.
+There is an implementation of this approach that utilizes the chunkedgraph and the L2cache if available `here <https://github.com/AllenInstitute/pcg_skel>`_ and on pypi as ``pcg-skel``.
 In this implementation the l2cache is used to more accurately place the level 2 nodes in space using the ``rep_coord_nm`` value.

 Trajectory Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~